 5. Add some butter to a large cooking pot or casserole dish and heat it until melted and slightly foamy.
 Then add all the vegetables and potatoes and braise them over low heat, stirring regularly.

 6. Take the chicken out and set aside the chicken stock.
 Remove the chicken skin.
-Add the skinless chicken in with the vegetables.
+Add the skinless chicken with the vegetables.

 7. Strain the chicken stock, and add it to the large pot, pouring it over the vegetables until everything is covered.